mathewnxwang/chess-ai-agent/README.md

-# Chess Master
+# Chess Master with Stockfish AI

-A modern, sleek web-based chess game built with Python FastAPI, chess.js, and chessboard.js.
-The chess logic is handled by the Python-chess library on the backend and chess.js on the frontend, while chessboard.js provides an interactive chessboard interface.
+A modern, sleek web-based chess game built with Python FastAPI, chess.js, chessboard.js, and Stockfish.
+The chess logic is handled by python-chess on the backend and chess.js on the frontend, while Stockfish provides AI opponent capabilities.

 ## Features

+- Play against Stockfish chess engine (user plays as white)
+- Adjustable AI difficulty levels and search depth
 - Modern UI with sleek design and animations
 - Interactive chess board with drag-and-drop moves
 - Legal move validation and move highlighting
 - Game state tracking (check, checkmate, draw)
 - Move history with standard algebraic notation
 - Last move highlighting
-- Player always starts as white
 - Undo move functionality
 - New game / reset functionality
 - Fully responsive design for all devices